-• Click on the grey triangle next to Composite Parcellation-Ih.
-As we saw for borders, this reveals the labels that make up this label group and allows you to turn them off and on one by one.

-- At the bottom of this long list is the red label hOc5\MT for area MT in the occipital lobe.
-Try toggling this label off and on and notice how this label roughly lines up with an orange/yellow patch on the myelin map of the R440 subjects, indicating high myelin content. - Scroll up to the top of the Features Toolbox.
-Click the Attributes tab. - Move your mouse over the Draw as: dropdown and click and select Outline Color or Outline Label Color.
+- Click on the grey triangle next to Composite Parcellation-Ih.
+As we saw for borders, this reveals the labels that make up this label group and allows you to turn them off and on one by one. - At the bottom of this long list is the red label hOc5_MT for area MT in the occipital lobe.
+Try toggling this label off and on and notice how this label roughly lines up with an orange/yellow patch on the myelin map of the R440 subjects, indicating high myelin content.
+(If the hOc5_MT label doesn't appear, make sure the top layer ('parcellations...') is toggled on. - In the Overlay Toolbar, press the 'wrench' icon for the top layer. - Select Drawing Type: Outline Label Color.
 Look at area MT again and see how you can now directly compare the outline of the label for MT and the myelin map in much the same way you did when we were looking at borders.